 The number of species/genera varies greatly, from the Wood Duck’s (Aix sponsa) singular representation of the Aix genus to the sixteen Anas species, often collectively called the dabbling ducks.

 No introduction to North American duck talk would be complete without mention of their vocal patterns.
 They tend to quack, squeak and whistle their way through the day.
-Here’s a guide to help with basic duck identification questions.
+Next time you visit the local park, take a close look at the ducks.
+Quite often there’s a new species hanging out with the regular mallards and wigeons.
+The video shows a Northern Pintail.
+Scroll down the page for a guide to help with basic duck identification questions.

 Types of Ducks: Dabbling Ducks (Anas)